 Click here for some practical advice about the first day at Guardian.

 Many Guardian Centres have an in-house chef who prepares fresh and nutritionally balanced meals each day.
 These meals are planned to support each child’s early development.

 Each cook encourages parents to share all dietary requirements and preferences for their child, as all of these things can be incorporated throughout the day, in accordance with nutritional guidelines, to support growth and development.

 Fostering good communication and relationships is central to everything we do at Guardian.
 We are very proud of our community mindset and encourage sharing, updates and talking with our families as much as possible.

-From a tour to your child’s first day, our Educators are here to create a supportive environment to encourage a unique journey of learning and exploration to suit each child.
-These are just a few of the ways that our centres work with families to create a safe, supportive and nurturing environment for each child.
+From a tour to your child’s first day, our Educators are here to create a supportive environment to encourage a unique journey of learning and exploration.
+These are just a few of the ways that our Centres work with families to create a safe, supportive and nurturing environment for each child.

 Want to learn more?
-Click here to book in a tour or chat with our Educators about how we can support your child’s first week at childcare and their entire early learning journey.
+Click here to book in a tour and learn about how we can support your child’s first week at childcare and their early learning journey.

 Looking for the right Childcare Centre for your Family?

 Submit your details and a member of our Concierge Team will be in touch to discuss what you need and how we can help you experience something more than childcare.